gwpy/gwpy/docs/signal/index.rst

-.. currentmodule:: pdpy.timeseries
+.. currentmodule:: pydischarge.timeseries

-.. _pdpy-signal-processing:
+.. _pydischarge-signal-processing:

 #################
 Signal processing
 #################

-In a wide-array of applications, the original data recorded from a digital system must be manipulated in order to extract the greatest amount of information.
-PDpy provides a suite of functions to simplify and extend the excellent digital signal processing suite in :mod:`scipy.signal`.
+In a wide-array of applications, the original data recorded from a digital system must be manipulated in order to extract the greatest amount of information. pyDischarge provides a suite of functions to simplify and extend the excellent digital signal processing suite in :mod:`scipy.signal`.

 ===========================
 Spectral density estimation